galericms/galericms.github.io/README.md

 > For architecture, see `architecture.md`

-> Note that the "master" branch is now "dev"
+> Note that the "master" branch is now "dev", and the "master" branch is the deployed site.

 This is the frontend for galeri